markblefevre/phd_research_pipeline/STATUS.md

 The bottleneck has shifted to:

-> **completing the empirical design while converting the validated data-extraction logic into the full batch pipeline**
+> **completing the empirical design while finishing and validating the full MD&A corpus, then formalizing textual novelty**

 The literature review is sufficiently developed that additional reading should now be driven by specific unresolved theory or specification questions.
-On the coding side, the highest-priority task is the Stage 2 batch MD&A extractor, followed by formal novelty construction.
+On the coding side, Stage 2 is now implemented and running at full scale; the next bottleneck is extraction QC followed by longitudinal text matching and formal novelty construction.

 ## Rough completion estimate